Asia Pacific Leaders Malaria Alliance (APLMA) & Asia Pacific Malaria Elimination Network (APMEN)

 What will success look like?

-Continued strong political leadership for malaria control and elimination efforts in the region and those efforts better coordinated and better informed by science.
+Continued progress towards malaria elimination by 2030, backed by strong political leadership for malaria elimination efforts in the region that are better coordinated and grounded in evidence.